locationtech/geotrellis/docs/guide/core-concepts.rst

 Map Algebra
 ===========

-Map Algebra is a name given by Dr. Dana Tomlin in the 1980's to a way of manipulating and transforming raster data.
-There is a lot of literature out there, not least `the book by the guy who "wrote the book" on map algebra
+Map Algebra is the name given by Dana Tomlin to a method of manipulating and transforming raster data.
+There are many references on map algebra, including `Tomlin's book
 <http://esripress.esri.com/display/index.cfm?fuseaction=display&websiteID=228&moduleID=0>`__,
 so we will only give a brief introduction here.
-GeoTrellis follows Dana's vision of map algebra operations, although there are many operations that fall outside of the realm of Map Algebra that it also supports.
+GeoTrellis follows Tomlin's vision of map algebra operations, although there are many operations that fall outside of the realm of Map Algebra that it also supports.

 Map Algebra operations fall into 3 general categories: